discrete-notes/discrete-notes.github.io/_posts/2022-10-05-testability-ES22.md

 This results improves on a
 [previous result by Czumaj and Sohler](https://ieeexplore.ieee.org/document/8948636) that holds only for properties that are $\mathcal{H}$-free.
+I think this theorem is pretty amazing, because of its generality.
+Even having results about say bipartiteness is interesting, and here the only hypothesis are just sort of stability conditions (monotonicity and minor-closure).

 ## Approximate local certification